Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ## Analysis invocation

 To send a request for analysis you have to use gRPC endpoint.
-We already have a [predefined](https://github.com/Hydrospheredata/hydro-serving-protos) ProtoBuf messages for the reference.
+We have already [predefined](https://github.com/Hydrospheredata/hydro-serving-protos) ProtoBuf messages for the reference.

-1. Create an *[ExecutionMetadata](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/metadata.proto#L22)* message, which contains a metadata information of the model, used to process a given request:
+1. Create an *[ExecutionMetadata](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/metadata.proto#L22)* message that contains a metadata information of the model, used to process a given request:
-2. Create a *[PredictRequest](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/api/predict.proto#L14)* message, which contains original request passed to the serving model for the prediction:
+2. Create a *[PredictRequest](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/api/predict.proto#L14)* message that contains the original request passed to the serving model for the prediction:
-3. Create a *[PredictResponse](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/api/predict.proto#L26)* message, which contains inferenced output of the model:
+3. Create a *[PredictResponse](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/api/predict.proto#L26)* message that contains inferenced output of the model:
-4. Assemble an *[ExecutionInformation](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L10)* from the created above messages.
+4. Assemble an *[ExecutionInformation](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L10)* from the above-created messages.
 5. Submit ExecutionInformation proto to Sonar for analysis.
 Use RPC *[Analyse](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L20)* method of the *[MonitoringService](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L19)* to calculate metrics.

 In the code snippets below you can see how analysis can be triggered with sample gRPC clients.